Girls' rights

 Together these beliefs and structures place limits on what girls can do, the choices they can make and the opportunities they have.
 In short, they contribute to the violation of girls’ rights.

-Progress on girls’ rights is happening.
-But it’s slow and uneven.
+Progress on girls’ rights is too slow and it’s under threat

 The first step to advancing girls' rights is to recognise girls as a unique demographic.
 This helps to identify what girls face and need across the world.